-1. Receive training in administering test sessions properly and securely.
+1. Receive training in administering tests properly and securely.

-- Review the Test Administrator Manual (TAM) and all relevant test security requirements before administering test sessions. - Attend any training session(s) led by the STC/Designee before test administration. - Understand and follow the protocols related to administering accessibility features and accommodations, if applicable.
+- Review the Test Administrator Manual (TAM) and all relevant test security requirements before administering a test. - Attend any training session(s) led by the STC/Designee before test administration. - Understand and follow the protocols related to administering accessibility features and accommodations, if applicable.